 How do I find out how my credits transferred into SUNY New Paltz?

-Your progress report and unofficial transcript show a listing of all transfer courses.
-The unofficial transcript lists, by semester, all courses that SUNY New Paltz accepted from your previous institutions.
-Your Degree Progress Report (DARS) shows how your courses are filling general education, major, and college-wide degree requirements.
+Your unofficial transcript lists, by semester, all courses that SUNY New Paltz accepted from your previous institutions.
+Your Progress Report shows how your courses are filling general education, major, and college-wide degree requirements.

-Check to see if the last semester you attended is included.
+Check to see if courses from the last semester of your previous college are included.
 If not, Admissions may not have received your final transcript, or, if you only recently had it sent, your courses may not have been entered yet.

 I need to make a schedule change, but I cannot do the add/drop in mynewpaltz.edu.
 How can I add and drop after Orientation?